 Admissions for September 2022

 Day tours take place from Monday 4th October to Tuesday 19th October (on weekdays) at 9.15am or 2.15pm, by appointment.
-Please check back in September for more information and on how to book if COVID-19 restrictions allow.
+Please email or phone the school office to make an appointment:

 If the number of preferences for the school exceeds the number of places available at the school, the LA will allocate places in the following priority order: